niclaszll/kubernetes-quickstarter/README.md

 terraform destroy -var "do_token=${DO_PAT}" -auto-approve
 ```

-**Attention! (only DOKS)**: Load balancers and block storage will be destroyed through a destroy-time provisioner, using the DigitalOcean API, as they are not directly managed by Terraform. **All LB and Block Storage resources in the account will be destroyed!** If this is not desired, then deactivate the destroy-time provisioner.
+> **Important (only DOKS):** Load balancers and block storage will be destroyed through a destroy-time provisioner, using the DigitalOcean API, as they are not directly managed by Terraform and are also not automatically destroyed when the cluster is destroyed (as is the case with GKE). **All LB and Block Storage resources in your account will be destroyed!** If this is not desired, then deactivate the destroy-time provisioner.

 ### Access monitoring applications